erickveil/erickveil.github.com/_posts/2017-03-20-How-To-Mount-Remote-Linux-File-Systems.md

 You can create a temporary SSH key.
 Perhaps create a sharing user account with limited access.
 Place any files to be shared in that account's accessible directories and then provide the end user with a temporary key and an `scp` command they can paste into their terminal.

 The drawbacks being that it doesn't scale well to multiple users if you do this a lot.
 Those users must grasp SSH keys and how they work.
 They must understand SCP, and they would require access to a machine that could run it.
-You wouldn't be able to use this method with the technologically incompetent I've met people who could barely manage Dropbox, but could still manage to download a Dropbox file if given the link.
+You wouldn't be able to use this method with the technologically incompetent.
+I've met people who could barely manage Dropbox, but could still manage to download a Dropbox file if given the link.
 Such people would not be able to get a file from you using this method.

 Another option is to run a web server of your choice on the server machine.
 Then: